MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/resolve-failed-start-switch-root-azure-linux-vm.md

 ## Manually fix the issue in the Guest OS

-If you have access to the [Azure Serial Console](serial-console-linux.md) proceed with the steps in the following section.
+If you have access to the [Azure Serial Console](serial-console-linux.md) proceed with the steps in the following [Azure Serial Console method](#azureconsole) section.

-If you're unable to use the Azure Serial Console section, proceed to the **Offline Method** section, listed after the **Azure Serial Console** section.
+If you're unable to use the Azure Serial Console section, proceed to the [Offline method](#offlinemethod).

-### Azure Serial Console method
+### <a name="azureconsole"></a>Azure Serial Console method

-1. Reboot the VM using the Azure Serial Console, and hold the *Escape* key to access the GRUB menu.
+1. Reboot the VM using the Azure Serial Console, and hold the Escape key to access the GRUB menu.

 2. Select the entry for the rescue kernel.